 Jnetics works in conjunction with the NHS to provide the UK Jewish community with accessible, responsible and affordable carrier screening for the 9 most severe recessive Jewish genetic disorders*

-The genetic testing is done by Fulgent Genetics, an accredited US-based laboratory, while the clinical genetics department in Northwick Park Hospital (North West Thames Regional Genetics) provides the NHS genetic counsellors involved for several aspects of the screening.
+The genetic testing is done by Fulgent Genetics, an accredited US-based laboratory, while the clinical genetics department in Northwick Park Hospital (North West Thames Regional Genetics) provides the NHS genetic counsellors involved in several aspects of the screening, namely pre and post-test counselling of participants.

 If you are interested in helping us to progress our activities, please visit our get involved section.